tenzir/tenzir/web/blog/arrow-data-spine/index.md

 becoming an Arrow-native engine, and what we are looking forward to in the fast-growing Arrow ecosystem.

-After having witnessed first-hand an commitment of [Ray][ray] to Arrow, we started using Arrow as optional dependency for column-oriented representation of structured event data, next to a row-oriented [MsgPack][msgpack] representation.
+After having witnessed first-hand a commitment of [Ray][ray] to Arrow, we started using Arrow as optional dependency for an alternative, column-oriented representation of structured event data, next to a row-oriented [MsgPack][msgpack] representation.
 The assumption was that a row-based data representation matches more closely typical event data and therefore allows for much higher ingestion rates, whereas a column-oriented representation lends itself better for analytical workloads.
 Both representations implemented the same data model that provides rich typing and corresponding operations (e.g., native representation of IPv4 and IPv6 addresses plus the ability to perform top-k prefix search to answer subnet membership queries).
 Strong typing at the core of the system allows for efficient data representation and enables type-based optimizations, such as custom bitmap indexing structures.
 The data model came first, then the representation.
 Arrow was only a representation:

 ![MsgPack & Arrow](msgpack-arrow.light.png#gh-light-mode-only)
 ![MsgPack & Arrow](msgpack-arrow.dark.png#gh-dark-mode-only)